Master of Arts in Teaching (MAT)

 NSTA Standard 6: Professional Knowledge and Skills

-Effective teachers of science strive continuously to improve their knowledge and understanding of the ever changing knowledge base of both content, and science pedagogy, including approaches for addressing inequities and inclusion for all students in science.
+Effective teachers of science strive to continuously improve their knowledge of both science content and pedagogy, including approaches for addressing inequities and inclusion for all students in science.
 They identify with and conduct themselves as part of the science education community.

 Special Education MAT